Cirrius Weather App

 I divided the Colors Collection into the following categories:

-The creation of these collections allowed for finer control of these associated values, as well as further cohesion across the design.
-Ensuring consistency is one of the most important aspects of designing.
-Variables help make this possible.
+The creation of these collections allowed for finer control of the associated values, as well as further cohesion across the design.
+The values are not only easily viewed by collaborators, but can be reused or tweaked as necessary.

 I also created a Typography collection.
 This held the font families for any text I planned to use.
 Additionally, it included font weight, font size, and line height.
 I determined the proper sizing through research regarding guidelines on the scale of mobile typography.
-Once I decided on these, I calculated a line height for each.
-I used the multiplier 1.5 divided by 8 to gain the proper line height for each font size.
+Following conventions, I ensured each line height was 1.5x's its font size.
+This ensures that my content is clear and readable.

 Because Figma currently lacks the ability to create typography tokens, I assigned my typography variables to Styles.
 I created H1-H3 headers, body/paragraph text, and special text for the current weather.
-Each of these was assignd the appropriate variable value for font family, size, line height, and weight.
+Each of these was assigned the appropriate variable value for font family, size, line height, and weight.
 I utilized these throughout my design to maintain continuous consistency.
+This way users can move smoothly through the app, without being unpleasantly surprised by disjointed elements or inaccessible typography.

 Components & Component Properties